If you’re wondering how to learn to be happy with what you have, you’re in the right place.

 Here are some ways you can practice gratitude:

-At the end of each day, write down the things, moments, and experiences that made you feel happy.
+At the end of each day, take a few minutes to write down the things, moments, and experiences that made you happy.
+By regularly reflecting on the positives, you reinforce a mindset of gratitude.

 Notice What You Already Have